-Three core characteristics define a digital broker:
+Three core characteristics that define a digital broker are:

-- Digital connectivity to customers to meet their changing expectations - Digital automation of tasks within the business to keep employees engaged and productive - Digital connectivity between brokers and insurers to drive intelligent interactions across each stage of the insurance lifecycle
+- Digital connectivity to customers to meet their changing expectations - Digital automation of tasks within the business to keep employees engaged and productive - Digital connectivity between brokers and insurers to drive intelligent interactions across every stage of the insurance lifecycle

-Data shows that digital brokers achieve a 15% increase in their organic growth rate and they grow more profitably.
-Additionally, brokers that fully commit to digital by operating in the cloud and extending self-service to customers and employees via mobile technology experience higher revenue per employee.5 Technology is designed to create greater business value, including growth and increased customer satisfaction, and the results speak for themselves.
+Data shows that digital brokers achieve a 15% increase in their organic growth rate and grow more profitably, gaining £115,000-153,000 in annual cost savings.
+Additionally, brokers that fully commit to digital technology experience a 158% higher revenue per employee.
+Technology is designed to create greater value for businesses, including growth and increased customer satisfaction, and the results speak for themselves.

-How does digital connectivity to insureds improve customer experience?
+How does digital connectivity to policy-holders improve customer experience?

-Consumers expect the customer-centric experiences they've become accustomed to in other industries.
-Companies like Uber and Amazon have made catching a taxi and shopping so easy that consumers expect this type of service from every company they do business with.
-In fact, customer experience was the third (37%) most frequently cited reason for renewing an insurance policy.6
+Consumers expect the customer-centric experiences they have become accustomed to in other industries.

+Companies like Uber and Amazon have made hailing a taxi and shopping so easy that consumers expect this type of service from every company they do business with.

+In fact, customer experience was the third (37%) most frequently cited reason for renewing an insurance policy.
 What used to be personal interactions at every touchpoint of the insurance lifecycle now requires an omnichannel strategy.
 However, the goal of investing in customer experience technology is not to replace personal interactions.
-Rather, it's to elevate a business's ability to respond to a customer who wants to interact with a broker when and how they want.
+Rather, it's to elevate a business's ability to respond to customers who want to interact with a broker when and how they want.
 Digital brokers deliver a superior customer experience via self-service portals and mobile apps that provide policyholders with convenient access to policy, billing, claims information and more.